-Our latest book, When There Were Birds: The Forgotten History of our Connections will be published on 11th November 2021, in hardback, by Little, Brown (ISBN 9781408713570), initially in Britain.
-It will also be available as an e-book.
-It is 488 pages long, with black-and-white plates, and a gorgeous jacket design that illustrates some of the topics in the book, from pen quills to cage-birds, hunting and shooting, cockfighting, weathercocks and feathers used in millinery.
+Our latest book, When There Were Birds: The Forgotten History of our Connections, is now published, in hardback, by Little, Brown (ISBN 9781408713570).
+It is also available as an e-book.
+The book will be available in the US on 16th August.
+An audiobook will be available in 2022 (recording details are currently being finalised).
+When There Were Birds is 488 pages long, with black-and-white plates, and a gorgeous jacket design that illustrates some of the topics in the book, from pen quills to cage-birds, hunting and shooting, cockfighting, weathercocks and feathers used in millinery.

 Birds are a joy and solace in troubled times, as well as a reminder of past experiences and a symbol of hope for the future.
 For centuries, they were also seen as a source of food, feathers and even fuel, and being so numerous, many were persecuted as pests.
 When There Were Birds is a social history of Britain that charts the complex connections between people and birds, set against a background of changes in the landscape and evolving tastes, beliefs and behaviour.
 Birds were once key elements of the nation’s history, traditions and sports, and this gave rise to a rich legacy of literature, language and myths.